 Lectures devoted to flower-shop management, business methods, merchandising, and marketing of floricultural commodities.
 Laboratories to include the application of subject matter and the principles of commercial floral arrangement and design.
-A trip made to New York City at the time of the International Flower Show will include the Flower Shop, retail florist establishments, and the New York flower market.
+A trip made to New York City at the time of the International Flower Show includes the Flower Shop, retail florist establishments, and the New York flower market.

-[126.
-ORCHID CULTURE.
+126. ORCHID CULTURE.
 Spring term.
 Credit one hour.
 Given in alternate years.
 Prerequisite, a knowledge of plant physiology, greenhouse practice, and permission to register.
-Professors Knubson and Post.]
-Not given in 1950-51.
+Lecture, F 9.
+Plant Science 37.
+Professors KNUDSON and POST.